gentilfp/oxford_learners_dictionaries/README.md

 ## Features

 #### v0.1 - WIP
-Classification (verb, noun, adverb, etc) and its definition(s).
-Word of the day and Recent Popular searches.
+Classification (verb, noun, adverb, etc) and its definition(s) and word of the day

 #### v0.2 - TODO
-Definitions including example(s).
+Definitions including example(s) and Recent Popular searches.

 #### v0.3 - TODO
 Including picture and pronunciation (American(NAmE) and British(BrE)).